jakzo/SlzMods/README.md

   - Clicking the right controller thumbstick teleports you to the set point
   - Clicking A and B on the left controller at the same time resets the level
     - Useful for situations like in Museum when you teleport back to retry valve flying and need the valve to be back at its starting location
-- Reset your save without restarting the game
-  - Keeps your preferences so you don't need to set things like height and turn settings after a reset
-  - To reset you must be in the main menu and press A + B on both controllers at the same time
-    - Alternatively you can use CTRL + R on the keyboard to trigger a reset (game window must be focused)
-  - Backs up the old save at the location your game save files are kept
-    - By default the backup will be at `%UserProfile%\AppData\LocalLow\Stress Level Zero\BONEWORKS.backup`
-    - Restore the save by replacing the `BONEWORKS` directory with the `BONEWORKS.backup` one
-    - It **does not** save a backup if a backup already exists
 - Blindfold (Steam game version only)
   - For practicing and performing blindfolded runs
   - To blindfold yourself, press CTRL + B on the keyboard (game window must be focused)